Are there currently class-action hip replacement lawsuits?

 Who manufactures hip implants?

-If you know which manufacturer made your hip replacement, you can find out more information about the company and their hip replacement devices by clicking through to each lawsuit.
+Of the many companies that manufacture hip replacement hardware, only Exactech is the focus of litigation as of January 2024.
 If you don’t know or can’t remember your implant model, it’s critical you get started collecting your medical records as soon as possible.
 McIntyre Law can help you with this process.

 Hip Replacement Complications and Side Effects